1jour1vin

 grand cru

 “Bright, deep red.
 Reserved yet ripe aromas of black berries, licorice, and dark chocolate.
-More full-bodied and elegant than the Boudots, it displays beautiful winey character and a briny energy.
-This 2014 is powerful, deep, and dense, with the vineyard’s sometimes rustic tannins softened by the vintage’s character.
-Very long finish. ” (Vinous 2016) • Delivery in a wooden case is available for orders of 6 bottles of this wine (depending on country and selected shipping method)
+More full-bodied and smooth than the Boudots, it displays beautiful vinous character and a briny energy.
+This 2014 is powerful, deep, and dense, with the vineyard’s sometimes rustic tannins rounded out by the character of the vintage.
+Very long finish. ” (Vinous 2016) • Delivery in a wooden case is available for orders of 6 bottles of this wine (depending on the country and selected shipping method)

 Buy your Louis Jadot wines at the best prices in a private sale!